skinnydoo/ktor-realworld-sample/README.md

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

+Also, for the GraphQL implementation switch to the [graphql](../../tree/graphql) branch.

 # Overview

 ## What tools & frameworks are we using?